Read This First

 Prompt 1: Assess the following argument on the significance of feelings of awe.

-The section works by contrast: Premise Analysis as a load-bearing piece, Core Argument as a supporting reason, and Key Points as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Premise Analysis as a load-bearing piece, Core Argument as a supporting reason, and Key Points as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Premise Analysis distinct from Core Argument.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Premise Analysis distinct from Core Argument.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Cite 5 notable individuals in history who, Notable Individuals Who Have Transgressed, and Plato.
+Treat Cite 5 notable individuals in history who, Notable Individuals Who Have Transgressed, and Plato as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The inquiry pressure is self-suspicion: the reader has to ask which conclusion is being protected by identity, habit, or tribe.

 Subjectivity of Perception